-When we stumbled upon this great little cottage, we got halfway through the pictures before we realized it was a vacation home!
+When we stumbled upon this great lake cottage, we got halfway through the pictures before we realized it was a vacation home!
 But maybe that’s what Hamilton Snowber Architects had in mind all along – this house would probably fit well into just about any older neighborhood in the country.

 The door to the guest cottage opens to a stair – we’re guessing this leads to a guest room over a garage below.
 Note the nice beaded bottom edge on the siding.